stevegreghatch/Data-Structures-and-Algorithms-II-Package-Delivery-System/README.md

                     o  Slow if there are a high number of collisions o  Helps to know all possible item keys beforehand (not always available)

-       Self-adjusting data structure that can be used with self-adjusting algorithms to store the package data = Hash Table o  Explanation of how data structure accounts for the relationship between the data points being stored o  Relationship between data points being stored and hash table o  Data points being stored = package data o  Package data is stored in hash table as package objects o  p = Package( pID, pAddress, pCity, pState, pZipCode, pDeadline, pWeight, pSpecialNotes, pStatus) o  Inserted into hash table as packageHashTable.insert(pID, p) o  pID = key to search, insert(update/insert new), and remove package object from hash table o  Hash table retrieves information accurately and more efficiently than linear search due to its bucket design o  Bucket is determined by hash(key) % len(self.table) o  ex. package 40
+       Self-Adjusting Data Structure That Can Be Used With Self-Adjusting Algorithms To Store The Package Data = Hash Table o  Explanation Of Gow Data Structure Accounts For The Relationship Between The Data Points Being Stored o  Relationship between data points being stored and hash table o  Data points being stored = package data o  Package data is stored in hash table as package objects o  p = Package( pID, pAddress, pCity, pState, pZipCode, pDeadline, pWeight, pSpecialNotes, pStatus) o  Inserted into hash table as packageHashTable.insert(pID, p) o  pID = key to search, insert(update/insert new), and remove package object from hash table o  Hash Table retrieves information accurately and more efficiently than linear search due to its bucket design o  Bucket is determined by hash(key) % len(self.table) o  Ex. package 40
-                        o  Instead of searching 1-40 to find p40 (linear search) (O(N)), hash table allows for p40 to be placed in bucket 0 and found at O(1) o  Relationship between self-adjusting algorithm #1 (greedy algorithm) and hash table o  Algorithm searches through all package objects in hash table to build package list sorted by pDeadline (delivery deadlines) o  This list (sortedDeadlineList) is then implemented to set packages with earlier delivery deadlines to the trucks departing earliest o  Relationship between self-adjusting algorithm #2 (nearest neighbor) and hash table o  After determining optimal routes for all trucks, algorithm searches through package objects in hash table to verify that a match has been found between addresses                 in optimalPackageListAddresses (optimal street addresses) and pAddresses (addresses of packages from hash table) o  Once match is found, pID (package ID) is appended to optimalPackageList o  Hash table developed without using any additional libraries or classes.
-Hash table has an insertion function that takes all required components as input and inserts all required components in the hash table o  see Hash.py, Hash.py – insert, Package.py - packageHashTable.insert(pID, p)
+                        o  Instead of searching 1-40 to find p40 (linear search) (O(N)), hash table allows for p40 to be placed in bucket 0 and found at O(1) o  Relationship between self-adjusting algorithm #1 (greedy algorithm) and hash table o  Algorithm searches through all package objects in hash table to build package list sorted by pDeadline (delivery deadlines) o  This list (sortedDeadlineList) is then implemented to set packages with earlier delivery deadlines to the trucks departing earliest o  Relationship between self-adjusting algorithm #2 (nearest neighbor) and hash table o  After determining optimal routes for all trucks, algorithm searches through package objects in hash table to verify that a match has been found between addresses in optimalPackageListAddresses (optimal street addresses) and pAddresses (addresses of packages from hash table) o  Once match is found, pID (package ID) is appended to optimalPackageList o  Hash Table developed without using any additional libraries or classes.
+Hash Table has an insertion function that takes all required components as input and inserts all required components in the hash table o  See Hash.py, Hash.py – insert, Package.py - packageHashTable.insert(pID, p)

-       Look-up function developed that uses package IDs as input and returns all corresponding package data elements o  see Hash.py – search, Package.py – getPackageDataByID
+       Look-Up Function Developed That Uses Package IDs As Input And Returns All Corresponding Package Data Elements o  See Hash.py – search, Package.py – getPackageDataByID

-       User interface provided that allows viewing of status and info of any package at any time, and the total mileage traveled by all trucks o  see Main.py – mainUserInterface
-        o  all screenshots are included in zip file submission in project_screenshots folder o  screenshot of the status of all packages at a time between 8:35am and 9:25am (time=8:45am) o  screenshot of the status of all packages at a time between 9:35am and 10:25am (time=10:15am) o  screenshot of the status of all packages at a time between 12:03pm and 1:12pm (time=1:05pm/13:05 military time)

-       Screenshot provided showing successful completion of the code, free from runtime errors or warnings, that includes total mileage traveled by all trucks o  screenshot included in zip file submission in project_screenshots folder

-       Justification of core algorithms
+       User Interface Provided That Allows Viewing Of Status And Info Of Any Package At Any Time, And The Total Mileage Traveled by All Trucks o  See Main.py – mainUserInterface

+       Justification Of Core Algorithms
-        o  Strengths of the algorithms used
+        o  Strengths Of The Algorithms Used
             o  Self-Adjusting Algorithm #1 - Greedy Algorithm - setPackagesInTrucks()
                 o  Ensures that packages with earliest delivery times are placed on first departing trucks o  Aims to prevent delivery past delivery deadline o  Works for this project (unsure about scalability) o  Prevents duplicate packages being added to trucks (in event that algorithm needs to be called again (if deadlines change, if total number of packages change, etc.) o  see Self_Adjusting_Algorithms.py, packagesAlreadyPlaced
-            o  Self-Adjusting Algorithm #2 - Nearest Neighbor Algorithm - setOptimalPackageListAllTrucks() o  Sets optimal package list order to minimize route mileage for each truck o  Allows flexibility of package list size o  Based on number of packages in truck == number of unique address + duplicate address o  see Distance.py, loopToSetAllAddressesInOptimalRouteOrder
+            o  Self-Adjusting Algorithm #2 - Nearest Neighbor Algorithm - setOptimalPackageListAllTrucks() o  Sets optimal package list order to minimize route mileage for each truck o  Allows flexibility of package list size o  Based on number of packages in truck == number of unique address + duplicate address o  See Distance.py, loopToSetAllAddressesInOptimalRouteOrder
                 o  Accounts for duplicate delivery addresses
-                    o  Appends duplicate delivery address after first instance of address to maintain optimal route / package list order o  see Distance.py, loopToSetAllAddressesInOptimalRouteOrder
+                    o  Appends duplicate delivery address after first instance of address to maintain optimal route / package list order o  See Distance.py, loopToSetAllAddressesInOptimalRouteOrder
-        o  Verification that the algorithm used meets all requirements o  Total combined miles traveled by all trucks = 130.7 miles o  Can verify through user interface, ‘View Truck Data’ o  Can also verify by enabling the following print functions:
+        o  Verification That The Algorithm Used Meets All Requirements o  Total combined miles traveled by all trucks = 130.7 miles o  Can verify through user interface, ‘View Truck Data’ o  Can also verify by enabling the following print functions: